leogx9r/DiscordCrypt/README.md

     * After uploading, this sets your clipboard to the deletion link for the uploaded file which you may use to either manually delete the file after your colleague has downloaded it or for later deletion.
-    * You are limited to a maximum of 50 MB just as the standard file upload.
+    * You are limited to a maximum of 50 MB.
 * **[2] Upload Encrypted File**
     * This opens the file upload menu that you may use to encrypt and upload a file less than 50 MB to an Up1 service.
     * You may choose whether to randomize the file name and whether to attach a deletion link to the message.
+    * If sending the deletion link, it will not be in the URL format to avoid accidentally deleting the file.
+To use that deletion link:
+        * Use the host `https://share.riseup.net/< deletion link >`
     * You are also able to write a message prior to sending the file which will be sent immediately.
         * Standard message limits apply.
 Messages longer than the maximum length will be split into multiple messages.